 The long-term cost of metal sheets is comparable to others, considering the recycling option.
 Metal sheets have good fire resistance; however, they are prone to corrosion.
 The use of metal sheets is declining these days as the initial cost is higher than the other sheets.

 2. Galvanized Iron Sheets

 Galvanized iron sheets are similar to metal sheets, but the only difference is that they corrode less.
-GI sheets are made of carbon steel, and it contains a coating of zinc over it that is applied by a continuous hot dipping process.
+GI sheets are made of carbon steel, and it contains a coating of zinc over them that is applied by a continuous hot dipping process.
 The zinc layer protects the sheet from corrosion.

 The GI sheets are available in a corrugated and plain design, and they can be further protected with paints.
 Moreover, the GI sheets are resistant to minor abrasion and/or mechanical damage.